jameseh96/cbnt/docs/tests.rst

 Test Producers
 ==============

-On the client-side, LNT comes with a number of built-in test data producers.
+On the client-side, CBNT comes with a number of built-in test data producers.
-This section focuses on the LLVM test-suite (aka nightly test) generator, since it is the primary test run using the LNT infrastructure, but note that LNT also includes tests for other interesting pieces of data, for example Clang compile-time performance.

-LNT also makes it easy to add new test data producers and includes examples of custom data importers (e.g., to import buildbot build information into) and dynamic test data generators (e.g., abusing the infrastructure to plot graphs, for example).
+CBNT also makes it easy to add new test data producers and includes examples of custom data importers (e.g., to import buildbot build information into) and dynamic test data generators (e.g., abusing the infrastructure to plot graphs, for example).